mumkyy/TicTacToe/README.md

 # TicTacToe
-A self taught TicTacToe game algorithm proof of concept
+A proof of concept for a self taught game algorithm implemented in Tic Tac Toe